Neoclassical Growth Theory - Explained

 These factors influence the growth of the economy significantly.
 Robert Solow and Trevor Swan developed the neoclassical growth theory, this theory is sometimes referred to as the Solow-Swan model.
 Right from 1956, the neoclassical growth theory has been the model for long-run economic growth.

-Neoclassical Growth Theory Extended
+How is Neoclassical Growth Theory Used?

 The neoclassical growth theory is one that maintains that a well-adjusted capital, labor and technology is important for a stable economic growth.
 For this to happen, a temporary equilibrium is required, that is, for an economy to function adequately, a proportional capital size and appropriate labor coupled with technology must be in place.
 This is however, different from a long-term equilibrium that features none of the three factors.
 The theory also places much importance on the role of technology in the growth of an economy.
 Here are the key points you should know about the neoclassical growth theory;